 This year’s shortlist is a diverse selection of international artists spanning different generations and cultures.
 It includes some of the pioneers of current contemporary art practice on the world stage.
 26.10.2018 – 24.02.2019

-The shortlist for Artes Mundi 7 brings together 6 international contemporary artists who directly engage with everyday life through their practice and who explore contemporary social issues across the globe.
+The shortlist for Artes Mundi 7 in 2016 brought together 6 international contemporary artists who directly engage with everyday life through their practice and who explore contemporary social issues across the globe.

-UK, contemporary-artist John Akomfrah has been chosen from a shortlist of 6 of the world’s most important artists to win the UK’s leading prize for international contemporary art, Artes Mundi 7.
+UK, contemporary-artist John Akomfrah was chosen from a shortlist of 6 of the world’s most important artists to win the UK’s leading prize for international contemporary art, Artes Mundi 7.

-This year’s shortlist is a diverse selection of international artists spanning different generations and cultures.
-It includes some of the pioneers of current contemporary art practice on the world stage, and the opportunity to showcase their work in this major exhibition is a huge cultural coup for Wales.
+In 2014, the shortlist for Artes Mundi 6 was a diverse selection of international artists spanning different generations and cultures.
+It included some of the pioneers of current contemporary art practice on the world stage, and the opportunity to showcase their work in this major exhibition was a huge cultural coup for Wales.